smallcolor/ios/Readme.md

-We are adding some documentation and a roadmap this week.
+Bug fixes are always welcome.
+If you want to add new features please wait until we publish a roadmap next week.

 ###Contribute